microsoft/cloud-advocate-workshops/gMSA-AKS-Workshop/readme.md

 - AD Domain FQDN: contoso.local
 - gMSA name: gmsa
 - gMSA Domain user name: Microsoft
-- gMSA Domain user password: M1cr0s0ft@2023 (If you used a different password, replace this with that password)
+- gMSA Domain user password: M1cr0s0ft@2024 (If you used a different password, replace this with that password)
 - Azure location: westus2 (If you used a different location, replace this with that location)
 - AKV name: gmsa<variable>test (Replace variable for something unique.
-Azure Key Vault names need to be unique.
-You can replace it with your name, a date, etc. Use lowercase letters and numbers and keep it all together, no spaces.)
+Azure Key Vault names need to be unique to all key vaults in Azure.
+We suggest concatenating your name, a date, etc. Use lowercase letters and numbers and keep it all together, no spaces.)
 - AKV secret name: gmsasecret
 - Azure MI name: gmsami
 - gMSA spec name: credspec
-- Local logs directory: <leave blank>
+- Local logs directory: (leave blank)
 - AD Domain controller address: <DC01_VM_IP_Address> (replace the DC01_VM_IP_Address with the internal IP address of the DC01 VM)
 - Domain admin user name: Microsoft
-- Domain admin user password: M1cr0s0ft@2023 (If you used a different password, replace this with that password)
+- Domain admin user password: M1cr0s0ft@2024 (If you used a different password, replace this with that password)

 19. To validate the connection to the AKS cluster, run the following PowerShell code block: